 Matt Rogerson: It is a good question.
 It is even worse than just the front page of a newspaper: it is a newspaper personalised to the user, being delivered to their post-box without, potentially, their parents knowing or the rest of the public knowing.
 That is what is happening with those platforms in terms of the algorithms.

-There is a serious point about how that stuff is being funded, and that tracks through to something that is a slight hobby horse of mine, which is the online advertising market and the fact that platforms, at the moment, are not accountable for the activity on those platforms.
+There is a serious point about how that stuff is being funded, and that tracks through to something that is a slight hobby horse of mine, which is the online advertising market and the fact that platforms, at the moment, are not accountable to advertisers for the activity on those platforms.
 There is no transparent link between the people who are funding that content and the platforms that are making money from it.
 A lot of the questions about interoperability and competition would be resolved if we had the establishment of the digital markets unit running in parallel to this Bill.